getsentry/frontend-handbook/README.md

 ### File Naming

 - Name a file meaningfully, based on the how the module's functions, or classes are used or the application section they are used in.
-- If not necessary, don't use prefixes or sufixes (ie, dataScrubbingEditModal, dataScrubbingAddModal)
+- Unless necessary, don't use prefixes or suffixes (ie. `dataScrubbingEditModal`, `dataScrubbingAddModal`) instead favor names like `dataScrubbing/editModal`.

 ### Using `index.(j|t)?(sx)`